jaydenseric/jsdoc-md/readme.md

 ## CLI

 The `jsdoc-md` command scrapes JSDoc from source files nested in the current working directory to populate a markdown file documentation section.
 Source files are excluded via `.gitignore` files.
+If the optional peer dependency [`prettier`](https://npm.im/prettier) is installed, the new markdown file contents is [Prettier](https://prettier.io) formatted.

 It implements the [function `jsdocMd`](#function-jsdocmd) and has the following arguments: